WebSemanticsAndLinkedData/Assignment1/README.md

 ### Tests:
 * The csv file exists and it is named correctly
-* The csv file has two fields
+* The csv file has three fields